getgrav/grav-plugin-login/README.md

 * `onUserLoginFailure`      Allows plugins to include their own logic when user authentication failed.
 * `onUserLogin`             Allows plugins to include their own logic when user logs in.
 * `onUserLogout`            Allows plugins to include their own logic when user logs out.
+* `onUserLoginRegisterData` Allows plugins to include their own data to be added to the user object during registration.
+* `onUserLoginRegistered`   Allows plugins to hook into user registration just before the redirect.

 # Changes in version 2.0